EpiCoder: Encompassing Diversity and Complexity in Code Generation: Methodology

-\paragraph{Code Generation} Based on the generated task, the LLM proceeds to generate an analysis and the corresponding code.
+\paragraph{Content Generation} Based on the sampled subtree, the LLM proceeds to select a compatible subset and then generate a task and the corresponding code and execution environment.
 The solution code can range from a single function to a comprehensive multi-file project, depending on the task's complexity.
 By supporting multi-file solutions, this approach enables the generation of code that reflects a realistic project structure and effectively captures cross-file information for problems requiring interactions across different components.
-As illustrated in Figure \ref{fig:file_level_case}, different files implement distinct functionalities and collectively form an integrated system through their interdependencies.
+As illustrated in Figure \ref{fig:file_level_case} of Appendix~\ref{sec:eg-file-case}, different files implement distinct functionalities and collectively form an integrated system through their interdependencies.

-To improve the quality of the generated data, the solution code is accompanied by relevant test files, which are also generated by the LLM.
+\paragraph{Iterative Refinement} To improve the quality of the generated data, the solution code is accompanied by relevant test files, which are also generated by the LLM.
 These tests are executed in an isolated environment, allowing us to identify and filter out incorrect solutions.
 Through an iterative debugging process, information from the execution results is used to guide the LLM to refine the solution, ensuring the correctness of the generated code.